 Senetas encryption solutions leverage state-of-the-art encryption key management and are crypto-agile by design.
 Importantly, the flexible FPGA design means they can be updated in-field without the need to rip and replace.

 Compatible with Quantum Key Distribution (QKD), external sources of entropy such as Quantum Random Number Generation (QRNG) and supporting custom curves and algorithms, Senetas solutions provide long-term data protection in a post-quantum computing world.

-Understand the threats the quantum computers will pose to your organisation by undertaking a post-quantum risk assessment.
+Understand the threats quantum computers will pose to your organization by undertaking a post-quantum risk assessment.